Parts of this item are based upon:

 The calls of Chiffchaff races in the Middle East and the Caucasus

 See <here> for discussion of the appearance and vocalisations of Chiffchaffs breeding in the Elborz Mountains of Iran and in Armenia.
-That text includes sonagrams of Chiffchaffs attributed to menzbieri and comparative sonagrams from Helbig et al. (1996) and Clement et al. (1998) depicting, inter alia, calls attributed to caucasicus and brevirostris - similarities and potential subtle differences are explored.
+That text includes sonograms of Chiffchaffs attributed to menzbieri and comparative sonograms from Helbig et al. (1996) and Clement et al. (1998) depicting, inter alia, calls attributed to caucasicus and brevirostris - similarities and potential subtle differences are explored.
 For discussion of the calls of enigmatic Chiffchaffs wintering in Kuwait see <here>.

 [Footnote (1) : Across its European range the standard call of abietinus is identical to that of collybita, contrary to some earlier assertions that the call of 'eastern abietinus' - meaning in a European context - involved or included a tristis-like call.
 This error probably arose when European birdwatchers first began to visit the Middle East and heard tristis-like calls which they assumed were being given by migrant abietinus.
 This is further confirmation that call alone is not a sufficient basis for assigning Chiffchaffs to subspecies.
 Within the range of abietinus as defined by its current taxonomy, the standard call of abietinus is consistent. ]